ARamy23/ARamy23-Website/content/pages/blog/index.md

   - type: hero_section
     title: Ramy's Blog
     align: center
+    subtitle: >-
-    subtitle: This my most favorite channel of knowledge sharing
+      This my most favorite channel of knowledge sharing, also my most active one, it's also central between all the channels I share on, so hopefully you will find
   - type: blog_feed_section
     show_recent: true
     title: The Recent Ones